bumbeishvili/bumbeishvili.github.io/_talks/2018-05-24-observable.md

 Sadly, video is not available

-We analyzed first, 1918 years parliament members data of country Georgia using [ObservableHQ Platform](https://beta.observablehq.com/) and `D3.js` library, we heavily used `d3.nest` in the process
+We analyzed  1918 year's, Georgian parliament members  data using [ObservableHQ Platform](https://beta.observablehq.com/) and `D3.js` library

+ We heavily used `d3.nest` in the process (Which kinda like is `group by` equivalent)